 A chatbot is an independent computer software program based on natural language understanding that is designed to simulate human-like conversations with users via text, voice, or image inputs.
 Machine learning (ML) and Natural language processing (NLP) are the most commonly used AI subsets for "AI-powered" chatbots, but in contrast, "rule-based" chatbots are also playing a significant role in the market.

-Under conversational AI, a chatbot with preconfigured actions and pre-written keywords used to understand user queries and to perform expected actions is called a "rule-based" or "decision tree" chatbot.
+Under conversational AI, a chatbot with preconfigured actions and pre-written keywords is used to understand user queries to perform expected actions.
+These are called "rule-based" or "decision tree" chatbots.
 Such a chatbot platform has limited dialog flows but still delivers predictable results within its limits.

-Coming to the "AI-Powered" chatbot paradigm, with the help of machine learning and NLP, these chatbots can read, understand, and process user queries like a human without any pre-loaded instructions.
+With the help of machine learning and NLP, “AI-Powered” chatbots can read, understand, and process user queries like a human without any pre-loaded instructions.
 It performs skills such as "utterances", "intents", "entities", and "variations".
-NLP and ML are used to bring this sophisticated cousin.

 Utterance: The entire statement from the user

 Intent: The user's intention (verb in the statement)

 Entity: It modifies an intent (noun in the statement)